sudorandom/kmcd.dev/content/posts/2024/fauxrpc-testcontainers/index.md

 canonical_url: https://kmcd.dev/posts/fauxrpc-testcontainers/
 ---

 Testing gRPC services can be tricky.
 You often need a real server running, which can introduce complexity and slow down your tests.
-Enter **[FauxRPC](https://fauxrpc.com)** + **[Testcontainers](https://testcontainers.com/)**, and small [Go package](https://github.com/sudorandom/fauxrpc/blob/main/testcontainers/testcontainers.go) that simplifies gRPC mocking by leveraging the power of Testcontainers.
+Enter **[FauxRPC](https://fauxrpc.com)** + **[Testcontainers](https://testcontainers.com/)**, and small [Go package](https://github.com/sudorandom/fauxrpc/blob/main/testcontainers/testcontainers.go) that simplifies gRPC mocking.

 To address challenges with testing while using gRPC services, we can leverage the power of [Testcontainers](https://testcontainers.com/), a library that lets you run throwaway, lightweight instances of common databases, web browsers, or any other application that can run in a Docker container.
 This allows you to easily integrate these dependencies into your automated tests, providing a consistent and reliable testing environment.
 By using Testcontainers, you can ensure that your tests are always running against a known and controlled version of your dependencies, avoiding inconsistencies and unexpected behavior while also simplifying test setup/teardown.